KingCounty-Science/bulk-temperature-upload/readme.txt

 - linear interoplation fills in these values

 a session column tracks individual files, and will be in order the files are uploaded in the foulder, not necessarly chronological

+# outputs a metadata foulder with graph and copy of the merged dataframe